 The 2001 Harvard squad posted the school’s first undefeated, untied campaign since 1913, while the 2004 team went a step further by going 10-0 to mark the first perfect season with at least 10 wins since 1901.
 The Crimson posted a 7-0 Ivy record in 2007 and a year later went 9-1 overall while sharing the Ivy crown with Brown.
 Murphy's 1997 Crimson also went 9-1, 7-0 in the Ancient Eight, and won the Ivy title, Harvard's first in 10 years.

-The 2012 AFCA president and a past president of the Division I-AA Coaches Association, Murphy has presented at several high-profile events, including the coaching clinics at Notre Dame and Southern California.
-In 2010, he was part of a small envoy of college head coaches to visit American servicemen and servicewomen overseas as part of the USO/Morale Entertainment Coaches Tour.
-Murphy went on a weeklong trip that included stops at McConnell and Scott Air Force bases before going overseas for visits to eight countries in nine days with visits to bases and vessels among others.
+The 2012 AFCA president and a past president of the Division I-AA Coaches Association, Murphy has presented at several high-profile events, including coaching clinics at Notre Dame and Southern California.
+In 2010, he was part of a select group of college head coaches to visit American servicemen and servicewomen overseas as part of the USO/Morale Entertainment Coaches Tour.
+Murphy went on a weeklong trip that included stops at McConnell and Scott Air Force bases before going overseas for visits to eight countries in nine days with visits to bases and vessels.

 Murphy is Harvard's first endowed coach.
 In October 1994, Thomas F. Stephenson ’64 M.B.A. ’66 established a $2 million endowment fund that supports the head football coach in much the same way that an endowed chair supports a professor.
 Stephenson chose to name the fund for members of his family, who have been active participants in the Harvard community for four generations.